ray-project/kuberay/apiserver/HACluster.md

 "num-cpu": "0"
 ```

 Where the value of `REDIS_PASSWORD` comes from environment variable (below).
-We also ensure that that no
+Additionally `num-cpus: 0` ensures
-application code runs on a head node.
+that that no application code runs on a head node.

 The following environment variable have to be added here: